Repuvlika/Some-Random-UnCiv-mod/README.md

 # just a random fun test mod

-My first try at a mod, deciv version coming out soon
+My first try at a mod, more stuff coming soon

 Updated as of 6/17/2025